krischnb/Maze/README.md

 The maze is Sonic themed, where you can play & solve the maze as a Sonic the Hedgehog.

 ## Playable game
-The maze can also be a game, by clicking on a button "play" you can solve the maze by playing as a Sonic the Hedgehog.
+The maze is playable by clicking on a button "play" the game will start.

+Objective of the game is to move the character to the ending position which is a flag.

+Once you reach the end a message will appear, congratulating the player that he has won the game.

 It offers a smooth movement, where you can hold down the WASD or arrow keys and run through the maze.